 Only you can decide if your business can afford to pay for personal expenses.
 Each situation is unique.
 If you find that you can use your business to handle your personal expenses then great.
 You just need to make sure that you don’t try to deduct personal expenses when it comes time for taxes.
 Always be sure to consult with a professional before making a decision.

-What’s the difference between a personal credit card and a business credit card?
+What’s the difference between personal credit cards and business credit cards?

 A personal credit card is designed to be used by individuals.
 A business credit card is designed for people to use with business income.
 Both cards can offer reward programs.
 If you want to use a credit card for personal expenses then you should get a personal credit card.
 It may be tempting to use your business one, but it is not worth the risk.